Lyxnx/android-gradle-catalogs/README.md

 }
 ```

-The gradle catalogs are publishing in the Maven Central repo, so only the standard `mavenCentral()` definition in the
+The gradle catalogs are published to the Maven Central repo, so only the standard `mavenCentral()` definition in the
 repositories block is required

 For the common catalog, it would be as follows, replacing `versions-common` with any of the required version names: